Skip to content

 type: 'call_request',

-targetUserId: userId
+targetUserId: userId,

 // WebRTC connection will be established via signaling